dermotte/itec-webpage-mlux/courses/gameengineering-ws2021.md

 Due to the restrictions necessary to prevent the spread of COVID-19 we are going to teach all courses in Game Studies and Engineering online.
 Please make sure to join the GSE Discord Server to stay up to date [https://discord.gg/YnX6AKG](https://discord.gg/YnX6AKG)

-The game engineering lectures take place on [twitch.tv](https://www.twitch.tv/dermotte_)
+The game engineering lectures take place on [twitch.tv](https://www.twitch.tv/dermotte_) and are available as recordings afterwards, either on Twitch or linked here on the web page.

 ## Topics